SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/AddConnectorThroughConnectorCollection/README.md

 #Add Connector Through Connector Collection

-This sample demonstrate how to add connectors at runtime through connector collection.
+This sample demonstrates how to add the connectors at runtime through the connector collection.

 Demo Link: